Toxocious/toxocious.github.io/README.md

 <div align="center">
   <h1 align="center">Toxocious' React (w/ Vite) Blogfolio</h1>

-  I created this blog/portfolio repository in order to showcase my own projects, as well as my own thoughts on a variety of topics through a personalized blog.
+  I created this blog/portfolio repository in order to showcase my own projects, blog about things that really pique my interest or to document things that I've experienced as a software engineer, and to showcase freelance jobs that I've done.

-  Other blog/portfolio templates didn't cut it for me, and I wanted to create something that was easy to use, add to, and painless to deploy to the web.
+  Other blog/portfolio templates didn't cut it for me, and I wanted to create something that was easy to use, easy to add to, and painless to deploy to the web.

   If you're interested in using this repository as a template, please fork it and star it!